tgquintela/pySpatialTools/README.md

 ## Applications
 ### Abstract applications
-*
+* Transform topological data into another topological space, more appropriate for the study of the system.
+* Explore cross-information between aggregated information and punctual features.
 ### General applications
 * Spatial game theory: study and prediction in [*spatial games*]().
-* Explore cross-information between aggregated information and punctual features.

 ## Installation